ptmt/ptmt.github.com/garage/statik.md

 ### Why don't PHP?
 Why GitHub Pages?

-I have an intention to make it fully dynamic, but also don't want to host it in cloud.
+I have an intention to make it fully dynamic, but also don't want it to be hosted it in cloud.
 I don't remember why, but 10 years ago I didn't like storing web-site in git

 ### Biggest missed oportunity